mrWallaceMadeira/loopsAndConditionals/README.md

 ###### :eyes:&nbsp;
 be clear about which statements will execute under what conditions!\
 _exempli gratia_: if condition1 & condition2 are both true, what will happen?

+### Noodles & sauce
+Genuinely, you now have the #skills to tackle pretty complicated programs.\
+This is sort of like the algebra of computer programming.
+It's pretty basic but you can also make the general theory of relativity with it.\
+You've got the tools, time to practice & get creative.